shanamatthews/demos/live_coding_top5.md

-# Top tips & tricks for live demos
+# Top tips & tricks for demos

-How to look like a coding rockstar on stage with Azure and VSCode.
+How to look like a coding rockstar with Azure and VSCode.

 [comment]: # (Consider adding screenshots for each of these tips)